DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 ## T2 - Graphic Pipeline
 ### Introduction
-In the previous task, we have implemented an algorithm to rasterize primitives which is one of the last steps of the graphic pipeline, now we have to implement the full pipeline, by getting the vertices from a object from the object space and take them to the screen space, by doing a series of transformations, and then using the rasterization algorithm to display the object on the screen.
+In the previous task, we have implemented an algorithm to rasterize primitives which is one of the last steps of the graphic pipeline, now we have to implement the full pipeline, by getting vertices from a object at object space and take them to screen space, by doing a series of transformations, and then using the rasterization algorithm implemented before to display the object on screen.
 In order to import a Wavefront .obj file we've used the [kixor obj loader](http://www.kixor.net/dev/objloader/)

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/raw/master/pictures/pipeline.png "")